ckRobinson/multi-column-markdown/README.md

     - Updated live preview to properly render PDFs.
     - Attempted to fix cross compatibilty with "Buttons" plugin in Reading mode. #72
     - Added error message when user embeds a file within a live preview region.

-### **0.7.7**
-- Fixed bug where error message was not displayed when attempting to export to PDF from live preview.
-- Fixed bug with DataviewJS rendering within columns.
-- Fixed bug where dataview inline elements were not being rendered properly.
-- Fixed bug where checkboxes were double rendering the button and not properly triggering on click.
-- Fixed bug in live preview in which certain kinds of content would cause Obsidian to hang on any file interaction.
-- Fixed bug where additional image embed syntax was not rendering properly.
-- Updated element reload timings to attempt to reduce initial delay when loading elements on initial file load.
-- Updated single column and auto layout to properly use content alignment and content overflow.
-- Updated column break flag to properly trigger when appended to a paragraph block.

-### **0.7.6**
-- Fixed bug in live preview that caused Obsidian 1.1.0 to hang on start up.

 ## Older Changes: